 What is Pineau Des Charentes made up of?

 Pineau Des Charentes is made from the traditional Cognac grapes, Colombard and Folle Blanche with the presence of Bordeaux’s white grapes.
 It remains fresh for 18 months.
 Red Pineau is little sweeter as compared to other Pineau Des Charentes.
 It is made up of red grapes and remains fresh for at least 14 months.
 The manufactures are able to control the taste and the sweetness and dryness of wine by adding spirits.
 If the makers add the spirit before fermentation, then the sweet fortified wine is produced.

-Somerset Pomona is the British version of Pineau Des Charentes.
+Somerset Pomona is the British version of Pineau Des Charentes and similar to fortified red wine.
 It is prepared by adding the unfermented apple juice with the presence of cider brandy.
 It is made up of native apples.